SumoLogic/sumologic-documentation/docs/search/search-query-language/parse-operators/parse-keyvalue-formatted-logs.md

 * | keyvalue regex "\s(.*?)=(.*?)," keys "serviceinfo.IP", "perf.request_start_timestamp_ms" as ip, start_ms
 ```

 The **keyvalue** operator also supports regular expressions that contain a **single capture group**.
 The capture group needs to match the value from your key value pair.
 You may notice an improvement in performance by running queries with a single match group.
-For example, for the same log you could run this query to get the same results as the previous query:
+For example, for the same log you'd run this query to get the same results as the previous query:

 ```sql
 * | keyvalue regex "=(.*?)," "serviceinfo.IP", "perf.request_start_timestamp_ms"